rauc/rauc/docs/reference.rst

 **[casync] section**

 The ``casync`` section contains casync-related settings.
-For more information about using casync support of RAUC, refer to `todo`_.
+For more information about using casync support of RAUC, refer to :ref:`casync-support`.

 ``storepath``
   Allows to set the path to use as chunk store path for casync to a fixed one.